-To make life easier for holidays to faraway Chile, from January 2017 British Airways will operate a non-stop flight between London Heathrow and Santiago, the country’s colourful capital.
-At 14 hours and 40 minutes, this will be BA’s longest route, but despite what is a long stretch on one place, it will significantly cut down the overall travel time involved in getting to Chile.
+To make life easier for holidays to faraway Chile, British Airways operates a non-stop flight between London Heathrow and Santiago, the country’s colourful capital.
+At 14 hours and 40 minutes, this is BA’s longest route, but despite what is a long stretch on one place, it will significantly cut down the overall travel time involved in getting to Chile.

 Sunvil can arrange tailor-made itineraries to northern Chile, including stargazing tours.
 There’s also a 5-night Stargazing in Chile itinerary.